ONNX Support

 Using ONNX from Python

 ONNX models can also be imported and translated to NNIR models directly in python using the static NNIR method from_onnx.
-This also requires that the input shape be specified if the ONNX model has dynamic input shapes, otherwise it can be None.
+This also requires that the input shapes be specified if the ONNX model has dynamic input shapes, otherwise it can be None.

-onnx_nnir = vollo_compiler.NNIR.from_onnx(onnx_path, input_shape)
+onnx_nnir = vollo_compiler.NNIR.from_onnx(onnx_path, input_shapes)

 Supported Nodes